EdwinTh/padr/cran-comments.md

 0 errors | 0 warnings | 0 notes

 There is one reverse dependency timetk.
-Its maintainer Matt Dancho has received a personal email.
+Since this is a patch release, there was no need for informing the maintainer.